 - 4.3 Loss of chimneys is nearly always detrimental to the character of the roofscape and can interfere with the pattern of the streetscene.
-Indeed chimneys form a major element of the streetscape within areas such as The Village and Pit Hill, although chimneys also make a positive contribution to the streetscape elsewhere. - 4.4 It is seldom necessary to remove a chimney and ought to be resisted with repair often being a less costly option.
-Removal of a chimney should be avoided unless there are extenuating circumstances such as serious structural concerns that have been professionally identified.
-The buildings within the town have retained their chimneys, but the potential threat of their removal should not be ignored. - 4.5 Alterations damage the distinctive character of chimneys by the application of smooth, crisp render that hides stonework or flattens an uneven surface.
+Indeed chimneys form a major element of the streetscape within areas such as Church Street and Heanton Street, although chimneys also make a positive contribution to the streetscape elsewhere.
+Particularly significant are surviving axial chimney stacks which appear prominently along the main facade of buildings. - 4.4 It is seldom necessary to remove a chimney and ought to be resisted with repair often being a less costly option.
+Removal of a chimney should be avoided unless there are extenuating circumstances such as serious structural concerns that have been professionally identified. - 4.5 Alterations damage the distinctive character of chimneys by the application of smooth, crisp render that hides stonework or flattens an uneven surface.
 Removal of drip slates and historic pots also detracts from the character of the area and should be avoided wherever possible.